DiedrichsenLab/cerebellar_atlases/README.md

 * King, M., Hernandez-Castillo, C.R., Poldrack, R.R., Ivry, R., and Diedrichsen, J. (2019).
 Functional Boundaries in the Human Cerebellum revealed by a Multi-Domain Task Battery.
 Nat.
 Neurosci.

-### Functional cerebellar atlas from fusion across task-based datasets (unpublished alpha version)
+### Functional cerebellar atlas from fusion across task-based datasets
-Alpha version of functional parcellation into 34 symmetric regions.
-The map is based on the probabilistic integration of 4 datasets (King et al., 2019; Nakai & Nishimoto, 2010; Individual Brain Charting project, Pinho et al., 2021; and an unpublished high-resolution version of the MDTB).
+Functional parcellation into 4 domains, 32 regions or 68 subregions (symmetric or asymmetric).
+The three levels make up a nested hierarchical organization.
+An additional version with 128 regions that subdivides the 32 regions spatially is available.
+The maps are based on the probabilistic integration of 7 task-based datasets.
 The color scheme reflects the functional similarity of different regions.
-The map has not been published or peer reviewed.
-It is a preliminary version for illustrative purposes only, and is subject to change.
-Do not use or cite without permission.
+The paper is not final.
+* atl-NettekovenSym32:    Symmetric 32-region parcellation
+* atl-NettekovenAsym32:    Asymmetric 32-region parcellation
-* atl-NettekovenSym34:    Symmetric 34-region parcellation based on 4 deep task-based datasets
+* atl-NettekovenSym68:    Symmetric 68-region parcellation (functional subregions)
+* atl-NettekovenAsym68:    Asymmetric 68-region parcellation (functional subregions)

 References and Links:
-* Nettekoven, Zhi, Pinho, Shashahani, Diedrichsen (in preparation).
-Please do not use / cite without permission by authors.
+* Nettekoven, C. et al. A hierarchical atlas of the human cerebellum for functional precision mapping.
+BioRviv (2023).
+DOI:10.1101/2023.09.14.557689v1

 ## Reference and Licence